-Every designer needs a notepad to jot down those quick flashes of inspiration or sketch out your latest vision – and the more beautifully produced the notebook is, the better it will represent your skills.
+Every designer needs a notepad to jot down those flashes of inspiration, sketch out their latest vision, or even just to scribble down some doodle art.
+And our (perhaps flawed logic) suggests the more beautifully produced the notebook is, the better it will represent your skills.

 The Baron Fig is a new kind of notepad that's been designed with an underlying philosophy of simplicity, usefulness and community.
 As the company's Adam Kornfield explains: "We wanted something that easy on the eyes and even easier to use."

 So what's different about Baron Fig?
-For a start, it opens flat - "There’s nothing worse than a book that curves so harshly in the centre that 10% of the page is unusable," he argues.
-There are three books available, each with a different type of paper – Blank, Ruled, or Dot Grid, so whether you want to write, draw or create a diagram, there's a notepad that will suit you.
+For a start, it opens flat.
+"There’s nothing worse than a book that curves so harshly in the centre that 10 per cent of the page is unusable," Kornfield argues.
+There are three books available, each with a different type of paper – Blank, Ruled, or Dot Grid – so whether you want to write, draw or create a diagram, there's an option to suit you.

-German-based company Leuchtturm has been making notebooks of a similar style to Moleskine since 1917, and been a long-time rival to the Italian brand.
-The classic Pocket version is sized 90x150mm and differentiates itself from Moleskine by numbering the 185 pages, as well as by including eight perforated and detachable sheets.
+German company Leuchtturm has been making notebooks in a similar style to Moleskine since 1917, and been a long-time rival to the Italian brand.
+The classic Pocket version is sized 90x150mm and differentiates itself from Moleskine by numbering the 185 pages, as well as by including eight perforated, detachable sheets.

 The pocketbook also includes stickers for labelling and archiving.
-Other sizes on offer range from The Master, spanning 225x315mm, and The Mini, which takes the shape of a 55x80mm credit card.
+Other sizes on offer range from The Master (spanning 225x315mm) to The Mini (which takes the shape of a 55x80mm credit card).

 Piccadilly notebooks are another great alternative to Moleskines, particularly given they’re half the price at $5.
-The Essential notebooks come in four styles: ruled, plain, graph and soft cover, and sold in a range of colours.
+The Essential notebooks come in four styles – ruled, plain, graph and soft cover – and are sold in a range of colours.

-Same as the Moleskine, the small pocketbook size is 89x137mm and the pages are section-sewn with the same thickness of its Italian rival.
+Just like Moleskine, the small pocketbook size is 89x137mm and the pages are section-sewn at the same thickness.
 A straight spine and additional spacing on the top line differentiate the two.

-US notebook manufacturer Field Notes has created a rough-and ready 48-page memo book, sold in packs of three for just $9.95.
-Made in America, the notebooks are sized 3.5in x 5.5in, saddle stitch-bound and come in graph, ruled or plain editions.
+US notebook manufacturer Field Notes has created a rough-and-ready 48-page memo book, sold in packs of three for just $9.95.
+Made in America, the notebooks are sized 3.5x5.5in, saddle stitch-bound and come in graph, ruled or plain editions.

-Field Notes also offer limited edition and customised notebooks, most recently the Expedition notebook, which boasts waterproof and tear-resistant pages, making even taking notes in the elements easy.
+Field Notes also offers limited edition and customised notebooks.
+A popular option is the Expedition notebook, which boasts waterproof and tear-resistant pages, making even taking notes in the elements easy.

 Next page: five more alternatives to Moleskine